 Another great way for books to help you at this time, is to listen to an audio book while you do something relaxing, such as cooking, knitting, gardening, or having a bath.
 The stories of Sherlock Holmes have always been brilliant to listen to, and the new Sherlock story by Anthony Horowitz “House of Silk”, read by Derek Jacobi, is just as compelling an experience as the original Conan Doyles.
 You will be soothed by listening to a great actor reading you a story that fits in perfectly with the originals.
 Alternatively, listen to the brilliant Touching the Void, by Joe Simpson, which is one of the most inspiring memoirs written in the last twenty years.
 Describing his near fatal climb of the Siula Grande in the Peruvian Andes in 1985, Simpson looks deep within his soul, confronting what he believes to be his imminent death, recounting his experiences fearlessly, and living to tell the tale.

 Finally, make sure you have a copy of Nature Cure by Richard Mabey by your bed.
 Read a few pages of it every morning, before you get up.
 Mabey’s own depression led him to a nervous breakdown, and this book is the cure that helped him back to life.
 His descriptions of the natural world beyond his window are irresistibly fascinating, and his endless curiosity will rub off on you and get you looking outside, yourself.

-Ella Berthoud is a bibliotherapist at The School of Life.
-For more information about the service click here.
+Ella Berthoud is a bibliotherapist for The School of Life.
+To find out more about the service click here.